Code of Business Conduct for Directors, Officers and Employees

 10. Proprietary and Confidential Information, Intellectual Property and Inventions

-To provide the Company with reasonable protection against disclosure of trade secrets and confidential information, all directors, officers, employees and consultant are required to sign an
+To provide the Company with reasonable protection against disclosure of trade secrets and confidential information, all directors, officers, employees and staffs are required to sign an

 Proprietary and confidential information is any information about Plurilock that has not been disclosed to the public and includes, without limitation: